-While some of the distortion was thought to have occurred after the point that the insurer changed, it seemed likely that much of it had occurred before that point, but after Arnold and Barbara first moved in and took out insurance.
+It was thought some of the distortion had occurred after the point that the new insurer took over.
+However, it seemed likely that much of it had occurred before that point – but after Arnold and Barbara first moved in and took out insurance.

-We said that the Association of British Insurers’ Agreement was relevant and the property had been continuously insured, so the insurer should deal with the entire claim and could not exclude damage that pre-dated its own policy.
+We said that the Association of British Insurers’ Agreement was relevant.
+And, as the property had been continuously insured, the insurer should deal with the entire claim and couldn't exclude damage that pre-dated its own policy.

 Related case studies